| Investment

 |

-Registers of Historic Places Document Imaging program provides
+National Registers of Historic Places Document Imaging program

-access to scanned images of New York's National Register nomination
+provides access to scanned images of New York's National Register

-documents and other related materials.
-Users of the system can
+nomination documents and other related materials.
+Users of

 |